CanaanGM/rs_dummy_book_api/README.md

 - you can easily split routes depending on ur needs, same with error catchers
   - error catchers are like a middle ware that handles status code errors, i would think

+- Rocket expects u to pass a struct that implements `FromRequest` trait and be passed as a parameter to a route function to be considered as a route guard.